-This kind of permit is issued to those who have had a work permit for at least five consecutive years (which means you have not been out of the country for more than 6 months in a row, or for a total of 10 months in the last 5 years).
+This kind of permit is issued to those who have had a work permit, asylum or protezione sussidiaria for at least five consecutive years (which means you have not been out of the country for more than 6 months in a row, or for a total of 10 months in the last 5 years).
 It lasts indefinitely.
 To have this type of permit you must:

-- a have a declared yearly income of at least 5.818,93 euros (and, in case you are requesting this permit for other members of your family, a minimum income that satisfies the requirements for family reunion) - ≅ have idoneità alloggiativa (see above)
+• have a declared yearly income of at least 5.830,76 euros (and, in case you are requesting this permit for other members of your family, a minimum income that satisfies the requirements for family reunion)